 Hotels in and around Cusco are usually well prepared for visitors with a mild form of altitude sickness.
 So, if you feel sick, don’t be afraid to ask for help.
-Often inhaling some oxygen, drinking lots of water and resting bring patients back on their feet.
-Although not scientifically proven Coca Tea (Mate de Coca) might help preventing and treating mild forms of altitude sickness, either due to the ingredients or just due to an increased hydration.
+Often inhaling some oxygen, drinking lots of water and resting brings patients back on their feet.
+Although not scientifically proven, Coca Tea (Mate de Coca) might help to prevent and treat mild forms of altitude sickness, either due to the ingredients or just due to an increased hydration.

 If you don’t feel better after an extensive break or overnight, seek medical treatment; in some cases, it might be advisable to leave for lower grounds.
 If the first light symptoms of altitude sickness are ignored, they can worsen quickly and - even though rarely - become life threatening.

 In Peru, there is only a slight risk of a malaria infection in areas under 2000 m (6500 ft.), and here mostly only in tropical regions of Iquitos, Loreto, Madre de Dios, San Martin and Puerto Maldonado.
 Lima, the desert-like coastal areas north and south of the capital, Ica, Nazca, Cusco, Machu Picchu and the Andean highlands are completely malaria-free.
-There is no vaccination against malaria.
-Depending on the itinerary and way of travel it might be wise to take malaria prophylaxis pills in particular cases.
+Even though in trial for many years, there is no vaccination against malaria.
+Depending on the itinerary and way of travel, it might be wise to take malaria prophylaxis pills in particular cases.

 Malaria is transmitted by some Anopheles mosquito species that are active at twilight and night.
 Preventing a malaria infection means protection from mosquito bites.
 As other diseases in parts of Peru such as dengue fever, oropouche fever and leishmaniasis are as well transmitted by mosquito species active at day, it is recommended to protect yourself in these areas by regularly applying insect repellent, wearing long trousers and long-sleeved shirts / blouses and sleeping under mosquito nets.